 You have identified a problem, and you have made an immediate correction to fix it for now.
 How do you make sure the same problem doesn’t happen again?
 The goal of implementing corrective action is to identify and to address the root cause of problems so they don’t reoccur.
-Therefore, root cause analysis is at the heart of an effective corrective action program.
+This is why root cause analysis is the foundation of corrective action.

 Root cause seems to be an appropriate term for several reasons.
 First of all, it focuses on the source of the problem.
 Next, it implies that the source or true cause of the problem is hidden and out of view, which is why a root cause analysis is needed to improve processes.